 I was sent a Belly Bandit abdominal binder and a set of c-section underwear when I was pregnant, for use post-partum.
 I wrote a full review of them both here, so I won’t repeat myself here other than to say that while it might sound counter-intuitive to want to put something tight around your mid-section when you’ve had surgery, I actually found it really comforting to know that everything was being “held in” and protected, so to speak.

-With that said, although you can use these from just days after birth, I waited a couple of weeks to try mine, because at first I really couldn’t stand the thought of having anything pressing down on my scar (I haven’t bothered making this a separate point, because it seems too obvious, but loose, comfy clothes are key during this time…), but once I’d gotten in to them I loved them.
-I’m not sure how instrumental they were in helping me get back into shape afterwards, because Max is my only baby, so I’ve nothing to compare my experience to, but they did make it easier for me to laugh, cough and sneeze without worrying my scar was going to burst open, so I’d probably get another set if I ever had another baby.
+With that said, although you can use these from just days after birth, I waited a couple of weeks to try mine, because at first I really couldn’t stand the thought of having anything pressing down on my scar (I haven’t bothered making this a separate point in my list of c-section recovery tips, because it seems too obvious, but loose, comfy clothes are key during this time…), but once I’d gotten in to them I loved them.
+I’m not sure how instrumental they were in helping me get back into shape afterwards, because Max is my only baby, so I’ve nothing to compare my experience to, but they did make it easier for me to laugh, cough and sneeze without worrying my scar was going to burst open, so I’d definitely get another set if I ever had another baby.
 (Which, spoiler alert: NO.)

 And I think that’s it!